-As demonstrated by our industry-recognized, advanced and widely-deployed technologies, we have a long history of developing, licensing and delivering innovative semiconductor packaging and interconnect solutions.
-Many of our longstanding innovations have enabled core function and performance gains in semiconductor solutions over the years.
+As demonstrated by our industry-recognized and widely-deployed advanced technologies, we have a long history of developing, licensing and delivering innovative semiconductor packaging and interconnect solutions worldwide.
+Many of our longstanding innovations have enabled core function and performance gains in a wide range of semiconductor devices and electronics products over the years.

-As we have grown, we continue to develop new technologies internally as well as seeking to acquire best-in-class technologies from outside sources.
-Taken together with a strong team of talented and deeply experienced research and development engineers, this base of technology and our constant efforts to innovate new, industry leading solutions, provides a strong foundation for the development of new and unique semiconductor packaging and interconnect solutions going forward.
+As we have grown, we continue to develop new technologies internally as well as seek to acquire best-in-class technologies from outside sources.
+Our combination of experienced research and development engineers, our base of technology, and our constant efforts to innovate new industry-leading solutions, provides a strong foundation for the development and commercialization of new and unique semiconductor packaging and interconnect solutions going forward.

-Research and development and other related costs for the Semiconductor and Intellectual Property segment were approximately \$30.0 million, \$28.6 million and \$22.7 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Research and development and other related costs for the Semiconductor and Intellectual Property segment were approximately \$27.5 million, \$30.0 million and \$28.6 million for the years ended December 31, 2018, 2017 and 2016, respectively.